MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Whether to show back/forward cache blocking reasons in the frame tree structure view.
 <!-- needs content -->

-*  This checkbox is not present in Microsoft Edge Stable v99.
+*  This checkbox is present in Microsoft Edge Stable v100.
-*  This checkbox is present in Microsoft Edge Canary v101.
+*  This checkbox is present in Microsoft Edge Canary v102.

 <!-- ====================================================================== -->